xssssl/FAA/Spider/Readme.txt

 Introductions:
-1.The crawler is used to download departure information from Bureau of Transportation Statistics (https://www.transtats.bts.gov/ONTIME/Departures.aspx).
+1.The crawler is used to download departure and arrival information from Bureau of Transportation Statistics.
-2.The crawler uses Scrapy + Selenium + Firefox
+2.The crawler uses Scrapy + Selenium + Firefox(headless)
 3.It has been tested well under environment below:
   OS: Ubuntu 16.04
   Python: 3.5.2